IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ./commands/put_multi_request.sh
 ```

+### DCMD Write Commands

+In some device service examples the `put_request.sh` and `put_multi_request.sh` commands are replaced with `write.sh` and `multi_write.sh` commands.
+These use the Sparkplug API to send DCMD write commands to the device instead of doing so through the request and reply topics.

+The topic for sending DCMD commands is defined in the `7-mqtt.json` file in the config.
+To specify the device which we are writing to we add its `Device ID`
+to the end of the DCMD topic.

+The DCMD message payload should consist of an array of metrics with each metric having a name/alias of a device resource, its new value, and
+the type of the resource's value, specified with a `datatype` field.
+The datatype currently can only be set as an integer.

+See [Chapter 6.4.16 of Sparkplug Specification](https://sparkplug.eclipse.org/specification/version/3.0/documents/sparkplug-specification-3.0.0.pdf#page=83) for the full list of datatypes.

+If the DCMD command was successful, you should see a `DDATA` message sent by the device echoing the metrics you set.

 ## Schedule Management

 Schedules can be set up to automatically perform get or put operations on a defined interval.